TargetWoman is a directory/portal dedicated to Women - Articles of lasting value from Hair styles to liposuction,

 Causes of Acid Reflux Syndrome

-Factors causing acid reflux syndrome include eating sumptuous meal, lying down within two to three hours of eating, consuming drugs like diazepam, meperidine, theophyilline, morphine, prostaglandins, calcium channel blockers, nitrate heart medications and anticholinergic and adrenergic drugs.
+Factors causing acid reflux syndrome include eating sumptuous meal, lying down within two to three hours of eating, consuming drugs like diazepam, meperidine, theophyilline, morphine, prostaglandin, calcium channel blockers, nitrate heart medications and anticholinergic and adrenergic drugs.
 Under these conditions, the lower esophageal sphincter (LES) which is usually tightly closed, opens and food from the esophagus is allowed to pass on to the stomach.

 Eating greasy foods, chocolates and peppermint can also cause acid reflux.
 In addition, caffeine, alcohol and nicotine can also aggravate acid reflux.
 Pregnancy and obesity can increase abdominal pressure and increase the risk of acid reflux as well.
 Digestive disorders such as peptic ulcers, insufficient digestive enzymes in the stomach can also cause stomach acid to build up and back up into the esophagus.